Optimal Conditional Inference in Adaptive Experiments: Problem setup

 Suppose \eqref{eq:conditional_requirement} holds for all measurable $\eta(\cdot)$, then for all fixed $\eta \in \R^K$ \end{restatable}

-\Cref{lemma:improvability} shows that if $\eta(\cdot)$ is entirely unrestricted, then any confidence set which is valid conditional on $(T,\Pi_{1:T},\eta)$ must also be valid conditional on $X_{1:T-1}.$ In fact, simply requiring conditional coverage given $\eta$ is already sufficient to obtain this conclusion.
+\Cref{lemma:improvability} shows that if $\eta(\cdot)$ is entirely unrestricted, then any confidence set which is conditionally valid in the sense of \eqref{eq:conditional_requirement} must also be valid conditional on $X_{1:T-1}.$ In fact, requiring conditional coverage given $\eta$ is already sufficient to obtain this conclusion.
 This effectively means we cannot use information from the first $T-1$ batches of data, so it is impossible to improve on the power of last-batch-only inference without losing some degree of robustness.
+In other words, for the first $T-1$ batches to provide useful information, we must be able to restrict the design.

+To be sure, \eqref{eq:conditional_requirement} is stronger than some coverage requirements targeted in the literature, which do not condition on $ (T, \Pi_ {1:T}, \eta)$ \citep{zhang2020inference,hadad2021confidence}.
+Correspondingly, imposing \eqref {eq:conditional_requirement} will tend to yield longer confidence sets.
+On the other hand, relative to the anytime-valid literature, we require weaker coverage (specifically, a weaker form of time-uniformity), and consequently tend to deliver tighter confidence intervals.\footnote{For example, the width of $(1-\alpha)$-asymptotic confidence sequences in \citet{waudby2024time} scales as $\sqrt{\log (\sqrt{n}/\alpha) \frac{1}{n} }$ (Theorem 2.2), whereas our confidence sets scale as the usual $1/\sqrt{n}$.}

+Whether imposing \eqref {eq:conditional_requirement} is appealing depends on whether one views conditional coverage as important.
+In settings where $\eta$ is adaptively chosen, \citet{fithian2014optimal} advocate conditioning on $\eta$ on the grounds that that ``The answer must be valid, given that the question was asked.''
+More broadly for confidence sets that are unconditionally, but not conditionally, valid, there necessarily exist values of $(T, \Pi_{1:T}, \eta)$ at which the confidence set under-covers some true parameter.\footnote{See \cref{asub:zhang_bet_proof} for an example with \citet{zhang2020inference}.} Thus, if we wish to avoid the situation where a reader could reasonably disbelieve our coverage claim after learning $(T, \Pi_{1:T}, \eta),$ we should focus on conditional coverage.
+On the other hand, if we are unconcerned with this possibility we are free to consider the (strictly larger) class of unconditionally valid procedures.

+This tradeoff between a more robust form of Type I error control and power is an important but delicate question present in many contexts in statistics.
+Without taking a stand on on the ``correct'' form of error control in general, our motivation for focusing on \eqref {eq:conditional_requirement} stems from a desire to search for ``safe free lunches'' over the simple and intuitive procedure last-batch-only.
+Since last-batch-only satisfies \eqref{eq:conditional_requirement}, optimal procedures satisfying \eqref{eq:conditional_requirement} by definition improves on last-batch-only.